exasol/power-apps-connector/doc/user_guide/user_guide.md

 ### Testing the connector

-Since you now have a connector and a connection we can test if everything is configured properly.
+Since we now have a connector and a connection we can test if everything is configured properly.

 ![image-20211122115250181](user_guide.assets/image-20211122115250181.png)